atlisg/vegan-bot/pm.md

   * iPad
 * Add favicon
 * Address console warning "Angular is running in the development mode.
 Call enableProdMode() to enable the production mode."
+* Make sources clickable in answers, linking to their homepage
+* Change placeholder to "Hint: Use keywords"
+* Call API on every page change to track stats for each answer
+* Order results in autocomplete

 ### In Progress

 * Setup Google analytics
+  * Track each url in the app
+  * Should be in analytics if all paths are recorded http://veganbot.com/chat/all-sources/vsid-31

 ### Done